crashoverride777/swifty-ads/README.md

 }
 ```

 and show it in `viewDidAppear`.
 This is to ensure that the view has been layed out correctly and has a valid safe area.
+If you do not rely on the safe area you can also call this in `viewDidLoad`.

 ```swift
 override func viewDidAppear(_ animated: Bool) {